djangify/project_tracker/README.md

 python manage.py runserver
 ```

-8. Visit http://localhost:8000 in your browser
+8. Visit http://localhost:8000 in your browser and log in to the admin at http://localhost:8000/admin/

+### Image Specifications

+For the site configuration, these are the recommended image sizes:

+- **Logo**: 120-200px wide by 32-40px tall (SVG format recommended)
+- **Favicon**: 32x32px (PNG format)
+- **Social Media Image**: 1200x630px (JPG or PNG format)

 ## Deployment